 Founded in 2001 by Nelune Rajapakse OAM and Anna Guillan AM, the foundation has so far raised over $21 million for its ongoing projects, including cancer care services for children, young adults and adults at hospitals in greater-metropolitan Sydney, Orange and Bathurst; the world-class Nelune Centre in Darlinghurst; the new Nelune Comprehensive Cancer Centre at the Prince of Wales Hospital, Randwick; and the Rebecca Wilson Fellowship in Breast Cancer Research, inaugurated in 2017.

-LIU is pleased to contribute towards this worthwhile charity organisation.
+Liberty is pleased to contribute towards this worthwhile charity organisation.

 Mapuordit Hospital, South Sudan

-LIU contributes towards the salary of a nurse based at the Mary Immaculate Dor Mapuordit Hospital (MIH) in South Sudan.
+Liberty contributes towards the salary of a nurse based at the Mary Immaculate Dor Mapuordit Hospital (MIH) in South Sudan.
 The hospital, situated 75 km southwest of Rumbek, was founded in 2002 and is managed for the diocese of Rumbek by the Comboni Missionaries Congregation.

 MIH has six wards and 113 beds serving a catchment population of 12,585.
 The buildings and facilities have gradually been upgraded over time, and now include an operating theatre and a solar system to generate electricity and drive the water pumps.
-Over the years, LIU has donated a purpose-built vaccine fridge; funded the building of a new Maternity ward latrine; contributed to the rebuild of a Surgical ward latrine and a new ECG mahine; and provided a salary top-up for graduate nursing and laboratory staff.
+Over the years, Liberty has donated a purpose-built vaccine fridge; funded the building of a new Maternity ward latrine; contributed to the rebuild of a Surgical ward latrine and a new ECG mahine; and provided a salary top-up for graduate nursing and laboratory staff.

 Malaria is the principal condition treated in the outpatients department, followed by respiratory illness and gastrointestinal illnesses.